Carolina heelsplitter: Description

-This freshwater mussel has a shell which is greenish-brown to dark brown on the outside.
-The inside of the shell usually has nacre that is pearly white or bluish-white, although the nacre can be pale orange in older specimens.
+This freshwater mussel has a greenish-brown to dark brown outer shell; the inner shell usually has nacre that is pearly white or bluish-white, although it can be pale orange in older specimens.
 The younger individuals tend to have faint black or greenish-brown rays on the outer surface of the shell.

 This medium-sized mussel has well-developed, but thin, lateral teeth that are somewhat delicate.
 The Carolina heelsplitter also has two blade-like pseudocardinal teeth in the left valve, and one in the right valve.